Why Your Homeowner's Insurance May Be at Risk — and What You Can Do About It

 The Practical First Step

-If your insurance situation feels uncertain, the most actionable thing you can do right now is get a site assessment.
+If your insurance situation feels uncertain, the most actionable thing you can do right now is get a wildfire defensible space risk assessment.
 Understanding the actual condition of your property, what work would need to be done to meet recognized standards, and what that documentation would look like gives you a foundation to have a real conversation with your insurance agent or broker.

 Chris Martin